DavisVaughan/calendarrr/README.md

 # calendarrr

+The goal of `calendarrr` is to enhance the current ecosystem of date manipulation packages out there, mainly `lubridate`, by adding date calculation methods that respect customizable business days and holidays.

-The goal of `calendarrr` is to provide an R frontend to the `QuantLib` *Calendar* library.
+`calendarrr` provides an R frontend to the `QuantLib` *Calendar* library.
 This package shamelessly rips out sections of `QuantLib` corresponding to calendar calculations, and exposes them as the S3 class, `calendar`.

 ## Related work